- “This post contains affiliate links, which means I receive a small commission, at no extra cost to you, if you make a purchase using this link.”

 Tip 1: Nurse/Feed Your Baby

 The number one go to for me whenever my baby was fussy was to offer the breast, and see if she was ready to nurse.
 Check out some great products for nursing here!
 If your exclusively pumping or using formula you can offer an ounce or so of formula to see if that entices your baby and calms the crying.
 If your baby has established a good latch for nursing and is nursing well you can also try a Pacifier as some babies just have a higher sucking need than others and this can be tiring for your body and your nerves.
+I highly recommend the following glow pacifiers, these are great for night time!

 *This tip is a suggestion from my good friend Tara Johnson, and it really worked wonders!